Skip to main content

 • You can modify these ledger code fields at any time:

-• When you edit a ledger's code, title and/or description, it replaces the old code with the updated one in the client's billing and all your finance reports.
+• When you edit a ledger's code, title and/or description under Accounting & Finance< Ledger Codes, it replaces the old code with the updated one in the client's billing and all your finance reports.

-• If you swap an item's ledger code for another, reports will only show the item's new ledger code moving forward.
+• If you change an item's ledger code under Activities<Edit, reports will only show the item's new ledger code moving forward.
 In the client's billing, GL codes on invoices remain the same as they were at the time of purchase.

 • You can't delete a ledger code if it's assigned to an item in your store.
 You have to first remove the ledger code from the item(s) before you can delete it.